Saturday, November 22, 2008

 Location: the tail of the Himalayas (just a place you pass over while watching the inflight movie)

 The trail straddled a ridge covered with pines and rhododendrons.
-In burned clearings there were thickets of Himalayan blackberries and brackens.
+In burned clearings were thickets of Himalayan blackberries and brackens.
 To the south a vast canyon, in the distance slash and burn.

 A light-footed stranger came down the trail.